lukemico/javascript-calculator/README.md

 ## Built With

 [JavaScript](https://developer.mozilla.org/bm/docs/Web/JavaScript) - to handle the data and its inputs/ outputs.
-[HTML](https://www.w3.org/html/) - the framework that pulls together
+[HTML](https://www.w3.org/html/) - the framework that pulls everything together
 [CSS](https://www.w3.org/Style/CSS/) - the styling of the document.

 ## Versioning